 Instant Pot Korean-Style Beef Wraps

-Instant Pot Korean beef tacos
+Instant Pot Korean beef wraps

-The foundation of the dish come by way of my friend Yunah, whom I emailed months ago nosing around about Korean-style beef.
+The foundation of the dish comes by way of my friend Yunah, whom I emailed months ago nosing around about Korean-style beef.
 Yunah, who lives in Korea and is a very good cook, passed on some intel, including the fact that her mother braises her beef with an Asian pear, among other things.
 And though she usually makes it using short ribs, I subbed in brisket because it’s a little leaner (though by no means lean) and easier to work with.
 Using Yunah’s tips, plenty of creative license, some trial and error, and a pressure cooker (the Instant Pot), the results were downright delicious.

-Done in a wrap
+Korean Beef Done in a Wrap

 Instant Pot Korean-Style Beef Wraps